kevinb9n/kevinb9n.github.io/docs/index.md

 ### Music

-I play guitar decently, sing pretty good, play drums less than decently, play keyboards badly, and -- like every guitar player -- I think I can play the bass too but actually can't.
+I play guitar decently, sing pretty good, play drums less than decently, play keyboards badly, and like every guitar player I fancy that I can play the bass too but actually can't.
 I love music.
 I put some stuff up on YouTube, some I feel good about, some I really don't.
+I guess I feel good about [Ring of Fire](https://www.youtube.com/watch?v=T86TskoXB8s).

 I'm very into The Beatles, Radiohead, Belle & Sebastian, Elliott Smith, Paul Simon, Vampire Weekend, Aimee Mann, The Shins, Neutral Milk Hotel, and stuff like that.
 Music means everything to me.
 Oh and musicals.
-I love musicals, but I'm a poseur who mostly just likes the modern ones: Book of Mormon, Waitress, Hamilton, Something Rotten, Come From Away, Band's Visit, Hadestown...
+I love musicals, but I'm a poseur who mostly just likes the modern ones: Book of Mormon, Waitress, Something Rotten, Band's Visit...

-However, a musical artist who is very very special to me and my family is **Melissa Kaplan aka Universal Hall Pass**, formerly of Splashdown.
+However, a musical artist who is very very special to me is **Melissa Kaplan aka Universal Hall Pass**, formerly of Splashdown.
 If you've played the Assassin's Creed games you've actually heard her voice a lot.
 Her singing, lyrics, vocal arrangements, and overall musicality are jaw-dropping out of this world incredible.
 She's also an amazing person who answers emails and tweets with such kindness and love.
 Sadly, like no one knows about her, which breaks my heart.
 Really, [try out this playlist](https://www.youtube.com/watch?v=jGbvfaO4ht4&list=PLLkghk8DC6eb-eMh8syfH1UfGDs55B8Da), and if you don't like one song just try another.
 I can't imagine anyone not finding something to love in it.
 Her collaborations with Kasson Crooker (including the Splashdown era, and his work as Symbion Project) are THE BEST.